DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 ## Using ReactPhysics3D in your application {#usingrp3d}

-If you have built and installed the ReactPhysics3D on your system with CMake as explained in the section \ref{sec:building}, it is easy to import the library in your project.
+If you have built and installed the ReactPhysics3D on your system with CMake as explained in this [section](#building), it is easy to import the library in your project.
 You probably already have a `CMakeLists.txt` file for your project.
 Therefore, to import the ReactPhysics3D library, you simply need to add the following line in the `CMakeLists.txt` file of your project.